savonrb/httpirb.com/index.md

 * [HTTPClient](http://rubygems.org/gems/httpclient)
 * [Curb](http://rubygems.org/gems/curb)
 * [Net::HTTP](http://ruby-doc.org/stdlib/libdoc/net/http/rdoc)

-As of version 2, HTTPI supports EventMachine:

 * [EM-HTTP-Request](http://rubygems.org/gems/em-http-request) (also requires [EM-Synchrony](http://rubygems.org/gems/em-synchrony))

 Due to the fact that Rubygems does not allow optional dependencies, HTTPI does not specify any of these libraries as direct dependencies.
-Therefore if you want to use anything other than Net::HTTP, you need to manually require the library or make sure it’s available in your load path.
+Therefore if you want to use anything other than Net::HTTP, you need to make sure it’s available in your load path.

-When you’re executing any HTTP request for the first time without having specified an adapter to use, HTTPI tries to load and use the „best“ library for you.
+When you’re executing any HTTP request for the first time without having specified an adapter to use, HTTPI tries to load and use the "best" library for you.
 It follows a specific load order with Net::HTTP at the end of the chain:

 ``` ruby